cms-opendata-workshop/workshop2022-lesson-dataset-scouting/_episodes/06-hands-on-activity.md

 > ## Let's review!
 > Select the CMS *collision* data for 2015.
 Select only the MINIAOD data.
 Do you remember what the MINIAOD data are?
 >
-> Try to identify five (5) different triggers.
+> Choose one dataset and identify different triggers that were used to direct events in this dataset.
 What do you think they are triggering on?
-How do you find out
-> what these triggers are actually doing?
 {: .challenge}

 > ## Let's review!